Code of Conduct

 - Respect the diversity of opinions as expressed or acted upon by the organization’s board, committees, and membership, and formally register dissent as appropriate.

-- Promote collaboration, cooperation, and partnership among association members, transplant community members, and other volunteers.
+- Promote collaboration, cooperation, inclusion, and partnership among association members, transplant community members, and other volunteers.

 Approved – 10/28/07

 Revised – 5/1/15

 Revised – 8/10/16